kickstartcoding/cheatsheets/kickstart-backend/6-django.md

 ORM

-:   *Object Relational Mapper* - the library used by the model to make special classes (called *models*) that can be saved and retrieved from the database (that is to say, *persisted*).
-Works by generating SQL.
+:   *Object Relational Mapper* - the type of library that lets us create special classes (called *models*) that can be saved and retrieved from the database (e.g. SQLite).
+Writes SQL code, so we don't have to.

 migration